The-AI-Alliance/the-ai-alliance.github.io/docs/index.markdown

           </ul>
         </td>
         <td>
-          The <a href="https://the-ai-alliance.github.io/ai-in-finance-example-app/" target="_blank">Example Application for AI in Finance</a> project is a collaboration between finance and AI experts in the Alliance to explore the practical challenges of building and running trustworthy, production-quality AI-based finance applications.
+          The <a href="https://the-ai-alliance.github.io/ai-in-finance-example-app/" target="_blank">Deep Research Agent for Finance</a> project is a collaboration between finance and AI experts in the Alliance to explore the practical challenges of building and running trustworthy, production-quality AI-based finance applications.
 This project uses the <a href="https://github.com/lastmile-ai/mcp-agent" target="_blank">LastMile AI MCP Agent</a>, discussed <a href="#model-context-protocol-mcp-ecosystem-and-related-projects">above</a>.
         </td>
       </tr>
       <!--